mongodb/specifications/source/bson-corpus/bson-corpus.rst

 For type "0x00" (i.e. top-level documents), the ``string`` field contains input for an Extended JSON parser.
-Drivers MUST parse the Extended JSON input using an Extended JSON parser and verify that doing so yields an Extended JSON parsing error.
+Drivers MUST parse the Extended JSON input using an Extended JSON parser and verify that doing so yields an error.
+Drivers that parse Extended JSON into language types instead of directly to BSON MAY need to additionally convert the resulting language type(s) to BSON to expect an error.

 Drivers SHOULD also parse the Extended JSON input using a regular JSON parser (not an Extended JSON one) and verify the input is parsed successfully.
 This serves